ELNET: Positions

-In a submission to the UN ELNET wrote that Israel has a right not to allow the UN and other international organisations to operate on its territory, and freedom of choice as to the method and means by which it complies with its humanitarian obligations.

-In an article for the Jerusalem Post the CEO of ELNET Israel stated that the West Bank is not occupied and that it has been designated for Jewish national self-determination.
+In a submission to the UN, ELNET wrote that Israel has a right not to allow the UN and other international organisations to operate on its territory, and freedom of choice as to the method and means by which it complies with its humanitarian obligations.
+In an article for the Jerusalem Post, the CEO of ELNET Israel stated that the West Bank is not occupied and that it has been designated for Jewish national self-determination.

-The executive director of ELNET UK believes it is a myth that Israel is an apartheid state, that has its origins in a propoganda campaign by the Soviet Union.
-In the same article she wrote that fighting antisemitism is inseperable from fighting criticism of Israel.
+The executive director of ELNET UK has described the characterization of Israel as an apartheid state as a "myth" with origins in a propaganda campaign by the Soviet Union.
+In the same article, she wrote that fighting antisemitism is inseparable from fighting criticism of Israel.